Guettaf-Mazigh/Store-Management-C/README.md

 # Store-Management-C
-StoreManagementC is a mini project developed in C for managing store inventory.
+Store-Management-C is a mini project developed in C for managing store inventory.
 It provides the following functionalities:

 Add a product: Allows the user to add a new product to the inventory by entering all necessary information.